4kxz/categorical-kernels/doc/kcat.kernels.rst

 The core of the package is in the :mod:`kcat.kernels.functions` module which contains the kernel functions.

-The :mod:`kcat.kernels.grid_search`, :mod:`kcat.kernels.train_test`, and
+The :mod:`kcat.kernels.grid_search` and :mod:`kcat.kernels.models`
-:mod:`kcat.kernels.pgen` modules contain additional code to use the kernels with the scikit-learn environment and run tests.
+modules contain additional code to use the kernels with the scikit-learn environment and run tests.

 kcat.kernels.functions module
 -------------------------------